shuttle-hq/awesome-shuttle/README.md

 - [Github API Dashboard](https://github.com/marc2332/ghboard) - A dashboard that tracks your Github contributions.
 Uses Dioxus as a frontend, powered by the Github GraphQL API. [(Demo)](https://ghboard.shuttleapp.rs/user/demonthos)
 - [no-more-json](https://github.com/beyarkay/no-more-json) - Fed up with massive JSON objects?
 Just give `no-more-json` an API endpoint and a [`jq`](https://jqlang.github.io/jq/) query. `no-more-json` will apply that query to the JSON returned by the endpoint, and give you the (much smaller) result.

+## Templates

+Templates, that can be used as starters for websites or apps, hosted on Shuttle

+- [shuttle-template-yew](https://github.com/sentinel1909/shuttle-template-yew) - A template which acts as a starting point for a web frontend using the Yew framework.
+The frontend files are served with an Axum web server.

 ## Libraries

 Plugins for Shuttle that users have made.